QuickBooks Blog

 Manual

 A manual accounting system is a pen-and-paper form of accounting.
-Using a manual accounting system means recording your transactions in a general ledger.
-Manual accounting is one of the oldest forms of bookkeeping—it doesn’t require a computer, accounting software, or a complex system.
+It involves recording transactions in a general ledger.
+Manual accounting is one of the oldest forms of bookkeeping, and it doesn’t require a computer, accounting software, or a complex system.

-These systems use a physical accounting ledger (aka a general ledger).
+These systems use a physical (aka a general ledger).
 That ledger holds all the financial transactions, usually in chronological order.
 You will then add any new transactions to the ledger.

-Running a manual system means you’ll need to keep track of physical invoices and receipts.
+Running a manual system means keeping track of physical invoices and receipts.
 You’ll use them to enter transactions into the ledger and verify that transactions are accurate.

-Manual accounting is simple and straightforward.
-The downside to a manual accounting system is that it can be time-consuming and less accurate than using software.
+Manual accounting is straightforward, but it can also be time-consuming and less accurate than using software.

 Computerized

-Computerized accounting systems have become more popular than manual systems, thanks to computers and accounting software.
-Computerized systems help improve the efficiency of bookkeepers and business owners while improving accuracy.
+Thanks to accounting software, computerized accounting systems have become more popular than manual systems.
+They help improve the efficiency of bookkeepers and business owners while improving accuracy.

 A computerized accounting system is software that automates the bookkeeping process—from recording transactions to financial reporting.
 This type of software is also customizable.
 With computerized systems, transactions are quickly recorded and stored.